Private university: India

 Universities in India are recognized by the University Grants Commission (UGC), which draws its power from the University Grants Commission Act, 1956.
 Private universities in India are regulated under the UGC (Establishment and Maintenance of Standards in Private Universities) Regulations, 2003.
-Per the UGC act and these regulations, private universities are established by an act of state legislative assemblies and listed by the UGC in the Gazette upon receiving the act.
-As confirmed by ruling of the Supreme Court of India, recognition by the UGC is required for the university to operate.
-Also per the 2003 regulations, the UGC sends committees to inspect the private universities and publishes their inspection report.
+Per the UGC act and these regulations, private (state) universities are established by acts of state legislative assemblies and listed by the UGC in the Gazette upon receiving the relevant act.
+As confirmed by the ruling of the Supreme Court of India, recognition by the UGC is required for the university to operate.
+Also, per the 2003 regulations, the UGC sends committees to inspect the state private universities and publishes their inspection report.

-The UGC publishes and regularly updates the lists of private universities.
-As of 17 January 2024, the UGC list of private universities lists 421 universities.
+The UGC publishes and regularly updates the lists of state private universities.
+As of 17 January 2024, the UGC lists 471 state private universities.

-Indonesia

-(Incomplete list)

-Al Azhar University of Indonesia - a private university located in Jakarta, Indonesia; established in 2000.